 Get this tried and true recipe for How to Make Wild Mustang Grape Jelly.
 So many generations of families have made this special jelly, but not so many recipes have been passed down, until now!

-Mustang Grapes grow like crazy all over Central and South Texas.
-You’ll find them covering fence lines and crawling up some trees.
-You have to be careful when handling these grapes because they are so acidic that the juice can burn your hands.
+You have to be careful when handling these grapes because they are so acidic that the juice can burn your hands and make them feel itchy.
 It’s not a bad burn, but enough to make your hands itch and drive you nuts!

 I make this recipe in small batches for convenience and to ensure that the jelly sets.
 I hope you enjoy this super easy summertime treat!
 You’ll have grape jelly to last for most of the year.

 Pour juice and grapes through a fine mesh strainer and mash with the back of a spoon to get all the juice out and some of the pulp.
 Discard all remaining in strainer.
 Cover and chill in the refrigerator overnight.